-Regan Adamson focuses his practice on business and finance, securities, and mergers and acquisitions.
+Regan Adamson focuses his practice on private funds, investment advisers, securities, and mergers and acquisitions.

 Mr. Adamson speaks Japanese.

 Assisted a New York based real estate management and investment company in purchasing over $113 million in apartment projects across four Southern states.
 These transactions involved complex real estate, financing, and corporate issues, including title issues involving bankruptcy, acquisition financing consisting of both Freddie Mac and Fannie Mae guaranteed loans, and solicitation of investors through a crowd funding website.